FLOIP/flow-results/specification.md

 #### Response format

-A string containing the date in the format:
+A string containing the time in the 24h format:

 ```
 "14:58:35"
 ```

 #### Type options (type_options)